 Defining Architectural Elements

 Architectural elements, by definition, count as the distinctive details and components inherent in architectural design.
-Examples of these components encompass pillars, windows, walls, roofs, and doorways.
+Examples of these components encompass pillars, windows, walls, roofs, doorways and general purpose access doors.
 Not confined to these, it extends to non-structural components like color schemes, textures, and materials, fostering a complete understanding of architectural elements.
 Architectural styles – whether Gothic, Modern, or Baroque – articulate themselves through these elements, hence rendering them crucial to understanding a building’s aesthetics and structural integrity.

 Importance of Architectural Elements